Extra Left Rail Items:

 Attacks of hemorrhoid pain, itching and bleeding can make it worrisome to be in public.
 Find out where the bathrooms are in restaurants, shopping areas, theaters or public transportation ahead of time.

-Don't forget to bring Preparation H® Totables® with you.
-It's portable and discreet so you can fit it in your bag or pocket.
-Choose Totables® Pain Relief Cream to relieve pain and itching, Totables® Burning Relief Gel for rapid itch relief and Totables® Irritation Relief Wipes to cool, soothe and comfort.
+Don't forget to bring PREPARATION H® Totables® with you.
+They're portable and discreet so you can fit them in your bag or pocket.

 Some people find it helpful to bring an extra pair of underwear.